From FedEx to GM, firms halt operations as freeze grips parts of United States

 “We will be making decisions at the respective plants later this morning regarding their production status for 2nd shift today,” a GM spokesman said.

 Japan’s Toyota Motor and Nissan Motor also scrapped the first shift at some of their U.S. plants.
-Jeep maker Stellantis said it suspended production at its Toledo assembly complex in Ohio.
+Jeep maker Stellantis said it suspended production on the day shift at its Toledo assembly complex in Ohio.

 GM’s smaller rival Ford Motor said it had stopped production of best-selling F-150 pickup trucks at its Kansas City assembly plant until Feb.
 21 to conserve its supply of natural gas.